dsomleff/react-test-camp/README.md

 - `Mock Service Worker` to mimic request from the server
 - Server Errors tests
 - Context Testing (Wrapper).
 Can be applied to Route or Redux as well.
+- Create a Custom Render with Default Wrapper.